Compare term-based life insurance and whole of life…

 As with other forms of life insurance, the risk you pose to the insurer will be used to calculate your premiums.

-The greater the risk you pose, the more you will be charged for your cover protection.
+The greater the risk you pose, the more you will be charged for your life insurance premium.

 The cost of your level term premiums will be determined by a number of key factors, including: